eclipse-tractusx/knowledge-agents/README.md

 - [Conforming Agent (KA-CONF)](conforming) An agent implementation which may play any role (Matchmaking Agent, Binding Agent, EDC Transfer) in order to test the conformity of all other parts of the architecture/standard.

 Included in this repository are ready-made [Helm charts](charts).

-They can be installed from the [Catena-X Knowledge Agents Kit Helm Repository (about to move to: Tractus-X Knowledge Agents Kit Helm Repository)](https://catenax-ng.github.io/product-knowledge/infrastructure).
+They can be installed from the [Tractus-X Helm Repository (Stable Versions)](https://eclipse-tractusx.github.io/charts/stable) or [Tractus-X Helm Repository (Dev Versions)](https://eclipse-tractusx.github.io/charts/dev).

 ## Getting Started